Course Descriptions

 Art: This is a beginning course to introduce students to the many different types and styles of art.
 The class focuses on the five elements of art, which serve as the foundation, or building blocks, of creating artwork.
 After learning basic vocab and art history, as well as different mediums and styles, students will then create their own masterpiece; providing an overview of Visual Arts while studying a broad variety of art tools and materials.
 The class will learn how to understand and create meaning in art, as well as learn to discuss and critique art constructively and with confidence.

-Computer Technology: This semester elective course is an introduction to computer technology that will help 6th grade students acquire basic computer skills that will benefit them throughout their personal and professional lives.
+Computer: This semester elective course is an introduction to computer technology that will help 6th grade students acquire basic computer skills that will benefit them throughout their personal and professional lives.
 Students will learn and have a basic understanding of word processing, spreadsheets, presentations, and improvements in keyboarding skills.
 This is a project-based elective that strives to reinforce and incorporate core curriculum standards into a technology-based course of study.
 Expect to learn a lot and have fun doing it!

 Dance I: This course is designed to introduce students to the world of Dance as an art form.
 Students will investigate many styles of dance including jazz, ballet, hip-hop, modern, and contemporary.
 Students will develop their cardiovascular endurance, technique, flexibility, and coordination.
 Students will learn the tools of choreography and compose their own dance with a group of their peers.
 Students will learn performance techniques and have the opportunity to perform in a concert at the end of the semester.
 This is a semester course.